cy0116/learngit/readme.md

-git isversion conte
+git is a distributed version control system.

-git in sdf;a
+git is free software.